-MASTER OF ARTS / State PPS Credential Program
+MASTER OF ARTS / Counseling (State Credential Program)

-The California State Credential Program provides a Master of Arts degree in counseling together with state-approved preparation for the California Pupil Personnel Services Credential with authorization for counseling in grades K-12 and adults.
+The State Credential Program includes completion of a Master of Arts degree in counseling concurrent with state-approved preparation for the California School Counseling Credential with authorization for counseling in public and private schools of California and many other states.
+The degree is also of value for many counseling-related positions in clinics and community social agencies.

-Course requirements The 45-unit program includes all of the course work and fieldwork listed below.
-Some individuals may require more than this minimum because of particular interests or the need to remove prerequisite deficiencies.
+Course requirements The program includes all of the course work and fieldwork listed below.
+Some individuals may require more than the minimum 45 units because of particular interests or the need to remove prerequisite deficiencies as listed above.

-EDAD524Educational Organization and Leadership (3)EDCI514Curriculum Planning (3)EDF0504Methods and Materials of Research (3)EDF0506Social Foundations of Education (3)EDPC404/504Standardized Testing in Education (3)EDPC507Dynamics of Individual Behavior (3)EDPC460/560The Exceptional Child (3)EDPC540Principles of Counseling (3)EDPC550School Counseling Seminar (3)
+EDAD 524 Educational Organization and Leadership (3)

+EDCI 514 Curriculum Planning (3)

+EDFO 504 Methods and Materials of Research (3)

+EDFO 506 Social Foundations of Education (3)

+EDPC 404/5 504 Standardized Testing in Education (3)

+EDPC 507 Dynamics of Individual Behavior (3)

+EDPC 460/5 60 The Exceptional Child (3)

+EDPC 540 Principles of Counseling (3)

+EDPC 550 School Counseling Seminar (3)

 EDPC 554 Education and Career Planning (3)

 EDPC 561 Counseling Theory and Techniques (3)

 EDPC 562 Counseling Practicum (3)

 EDPC 564 Group Theory and Procedures (3)

 EDPC 565 Fieldwork in School Counseling (6)

 EDPC 666 Intervention Methods and Strategies (3)

 Religion, upper division or graduate level (3)

-MASTER OF ARTS / Elective Program
+MASTER OF ARTS / Counseling (Elective Program)